-Scottish local authorities have been faced with considerable financial challenges for a number of years.
-The impact of COVID-19, coupled with ongoing uncertainty surrounding Brexit, has significantly added to these challenges.
-Before COVID-19, the Council's funding gap over the next 5 years was £69m.
-As a result of COVID-19, for the financial year 2020/21 alone, the Council has very provisionally identified a budget shortfall of c£14m.
-This is primarily due to lost income, additional costs and budget savings unlikely to be achieved as planned.
-There is also a high risk that further significant costs will continue to be incurred during 2020/21 and beyond.
+There is also a high risk that further significant costs will continue to be incurred beyond 2020/21.
 The possibility of a deep recession and slow economic growth will significantly impact on the amount generated from tax revenues which are required to fund all public services.
 For local government, any reduction in resources is further compounded by the protection of other public sector bodies, such as health, defence and police services and the implementation of new policy initiatives.

-COSLA and all 32 Councils have been collating the financial pressures arising from COVID-19.
+COSLA and all 32 Councils have been identifying emerging risks and collating the financial pressures arising from COVID-19.
 This will be an ongoing process that will inform discussions with the Scottish Government over funding now and going forward.
 Both the UK and Scottish Governments efforts to prevent a recession and boosting the economy, including maintaining and enhancing public sector spending, will be critical to the financial prospects of all councils.
 Inevitably though, the Council will still be faced with difficult decisions to manage and reduce expenditure over several years to come.